Specifying the Type of Heading

 - Cause TEX to start a new chapter on the same page as the last page of the preceding chapter, after skipping some vertical whitespace.
 Also cause TEX to typeset for single-sided printing.
 (You can override the headers format with the

-command; see The @headings
+@headings double command; see The @headings Command.)

 -